Setup of cc-metric-store

 Introduction

-The cc-metric-store provides an in-memory metric timeseries cache.
+The cc-metric-store provides an in-memory metric time-series database.
 It is configured via a JSON configuration file (config.json).
 Metrics are received via messages using the ClusterCockpit ccMessage protocol.
-It can receive messages via a HTTP REST api or by subscribing to a NATS subject.
-Requesting data is at the moment only possible via a HTTP REST api.
+It can receive messages via an HTTP REST API or by subscribing to a NATS subject.
+Requesting data is possible via an HTTP REST API.

 Configuration